AllyPry/OSINT-Collection/README.md

 # OSINT-Collection

-Usefull links qnd tools for OSINT
+Usefull links and tools for OSINT

 ## Git for OSINT